message/iata/AT.md

 - are subject to quarantine for 10 days.
 - This does not apply to:
 - passengers younger than 12 years if accompanied by an adult;
-- passengers with a COVID-19 vaccination certificate showing that they received a booster dose.
+- passengers with a COVID-19 vaccination certificate showing that they received a booster dose;
+- passengers between 6 and 15 years, traveling alone if they have:
+- two negative COVID-19 LAMP, PCR or TMA tests and one negative COVID-19 antigen test.
+The tests must have been taken within 5 days of the last 7 days before departure; or
+- three negative COVID-19 LAMP, PCR or TMA tests been taken within 5 days of the last 7 days before departure.
 Passengers with a medical certificate of contraindication who cannot be vaccinated and pregnant women do not need a COVID-19 recovery or vaccination certificate.
 4. Passengers must have a negative COVID-19 LAMP, PCR or TMA test result issued at most 72 hours before arrival; and
 - a COVID-19 recovery certificate issued at most 180 days before arrival; or